-- Advisor, Government of Canada delegation to the 2005 Review Conference of the Nuclear Non-Proliferation Treaty (including Preparatory Committee meetings in 2002, 2003, 2004).
+- Adviser, Government of Canada delegation to the 2005 Review Conference of the Nuclear Non-Proliferation Treaty (including Preparatory Committee meetings in 2002, 2003, 2004).

-- Advisor, Canada/Bangladesh planning for South Asia Conference on Small Arms, 2002.
+- Adviser, Canada/Bangladesh planning for South Asia Conference on Small Arms, 2002.

 - Member, Non-Proliferation, Arms Control and Disarmament (NACD) Experts Group, 2002, established by the Department of Foreign Affairs and International Trade to review Canadian NACD policy, 2002.

-- Advisor, Government of Canada delegation to G8 Officials meeting on Conflict Prevention, 2001.
+- Adviser, Government of Canada delegation to G8 Officials meeting on Conflict Prevention, 2001.

-- Advisor, Government of Canada delegation to the UN Small Arms Conference, 2001.
+- Adviser, Government of Canada delegation to the UN Small Arms Conference, 2001.

-- Advisor, Government of Kenya re Nairobi Declaration on small arms, 2001.
+- Adviser, Government of Kenya re Nairobi Declaration on small arms, 2001.

 - Head of Delegation, World Council of Churches, at the United Nations Conference on Small Arms and Light Weapons, New York, July 2001.

-- Advisor, Government of Canada delegation to NPT Review Conference, 2000.
+- Adviser, Government of Canada delegation to NPT Review Conference, 2000.